 Under a star-studded outback sky, 50,000 slender stems crowned with frosted-glass spheres continue to light up the spiritual heart of Australia

 Uluru-Kata Tjuta National Park is located in what has traditionally been the territory of Pitjantjatjara and Yunkunytjatjara people.
-The traditional owners of the Park call themselves Anangu or Pitjantjatjara people.
+The Traditional Owners of the Park call themselves Anangu meaning, 'we the people'.
 Anangu life revolves around the Tjukurpa.
 Tjukurpa, is the word that Anangu use to refer the ancestral time when the world was being formed by heroic beings.

 Experience Australia’s heartland in the company of a personal guide and travel in a luxury 4WD on a personal tour or in the company of a select few…